Liz Tells Frank What Happened In the U.S. “Life on Mars” Finale

 In short, Frank, I have no words.
 Except for the many many words above.
 And also the following promise — the REAL Life on Mars?
 Does not end like that.

-Posted on June 30, 2011, in TV and tagged american remakes rarely go well, finales are what ruin shows, harvey keitel, jason o'mara, john simm, life on mars, the REAL gene hunt would not wear white leather shoes, time travel is the best.
+Posted on June 30, 2011, in All the Spoilers, TV and tagged american remakes rarely go well, finales are what ruin shows, harvey keitel, jason o'mara, john simm, life on mars, the REAL gene hunt would not wear white leather shoes, time travel is the best.
 Bookmark the permalink.
 7 Comments.